Penalty of Using Fake Forklift Certification License

 Forget about fake forklift licenses.
 Counterfeit licenses and associated paperwork will only lead to fines and penalties, at best.
 At worst, your workers could suffer injuries and on-the-job fatalities from not having the latest, most comprehensive forklift training on the market.

 Getting your OSHA forklift training is an easy 5-step process with CertifyMe.
 Avoid the serious consequences from having a fake forklift certification.
-Get in touch with us today, and we’ll have you and your co-workers trained ASAP – with genuine, OSHA-approved documentation!
+Get in touch with us today, and we’ll have you and your co-workers trained ASAP – with genuine, OSHA-compliant documentation!

 This low-cost program can be completed anytime, anywhere!